What to do with your pay raise (or any other financial windfall)

 Adding to a retirement account is one of the best ways to put new income to use, especially if your employer matches your contributions.
 Consider increasing your contributions by the same percentage as your raise.
-Use the Merrill Edge® Personal Retirement Calculator to see how much difference that increase could make.
 You could also start investing some of the money for other medium- to long-term goals such as a down payment on a house.

 Live a little